 The summit is a monochrome moonscape.
-But the occasional ochre and green of the rock and sulphur deposits are beautiful.
+But the occasional ochre and green of the rock and sulfur deposits are beautiful.

-You will traverse around the crater and along the lip, in strict single file.
+You will traverse around the crater and along the lip, in a strict single file.

 You are now above the clouds and the view is incredible in every direction.
-Craters, steam and sulphur one way, piercing blue sky above puffy white clouds the other way.
+Craters, steam and sulfur one way, piercing blue sky above puffy white clouds the other way.